-Control Camden Growth Areas DCP Codes SEPP proposed Code

-PPOS 20m 16m for lots of 6-10m No minimum

-width requirement

-24m for lots >10m

-width

-Solar 50% of PPOS (including No minimum No minimum
+Control Camden Growth Areas DCP Current Codes SEPP Proposed Greenfield Code PPOS 20m 2 16m 2 for lots of 6-10m width 24m 2 for lots >10m width No minimum requirement Solar access 50% of PPOS (including adjoining properties) No minimum requirement No minimum requirement

-access adjoining properties) requirement requirement
+Principle private open space (PPOS) is an area of contiguous open space of sufficient dimensions that is directly accessible from the living area of a dwelling.
 Concern is raised that the exclusion of minimum PPOS and minimum solar access controls from the proposed Code will have a negative impact upon the amenity of future residents, as there is no requirement for dwellings to be provided with an area which is of sufficient size and has reasonable solar access for the enjoyment of residents.